-\To contribute towards school-based activities (known as contributions) students need to ensure they are up to date.
+To contribute towards school-based activities (known as contributions) students need to ensure they are up to date.
 The highest priority must be placed on TAFE and VET study and attendance requirements.
+Students can not volunteer or participate in contributions during a VCE class if they have elected to study a VCE subject.
+This includes Foundation Maths.